amirhnajafiz/model-view-controller/README.md

-# PHP-MVC
+# Basic MVC

 <p align="center">
     <img src="/public/assets/demo.png" width="700" />
 </p>

-Implementing Model View Controller with PHP.
+Implementing simple Model View Controller website with PHP.

 This is the base of a MVC project.
 All routes and models and controllers are already setupt.<br />
 Just clone the project and use it.

-## Set it to your own!
+## How to use?
 This project will build a basic website based on MVC.<br />
 To customize it, first install composer. <br />
 Clone the project by: